anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 remote server sequentially.
 An improvement track would be to query all remote servers asynchronously.
 Thus, the operation would be parallelized on all remote servers.
 See this presentation: [FDW-based Sharding Update and Future](https://fr.slideshare.net/masahikosawada98/fdwbased-sharding-update-and-future).

+# Conclusion

+> PostgreSQL rocks!
+>
+> -- <cite>Guillaume Lelarge</cite>

+This article has allowed us to see different developments of PostgreSQL in the world of big databases.
+Of course, there is still work to be done, but what has already been done is important and allows us to manage impressive databases.